A student looking towards the camera while sitting at a Mac showing design work

-Develop your understanding of graphic design and visual communication, solve challenging design briefs and prepare for a career as a designer with our BA (Hons) Graphic Design degree.
+Develop your understanding of graphic design and visual communication, solve challenging design briefs and prepare for your future career.

 Study at an award-winning university